Steele dossier: Carter Page

 Page originally denied meeting any Russian officials, but his later testimony, acknowledging that he had met with senior Russian officials at Rosneft, has been interpreted as corroboration of portions of the dossier.
 On February 11, 2021, Page lost a defamation suit he had filed against Yahoo!
 News and HuffPost for their articles describing his activities mentioned in the Steele dossier.
 The judge said: "The article simply says that U.S. intelligence agencies were investigating reports of plaintiff's meetings with Russian officials, which Plaintiff admits is true."

 Donald Trump

-Trump addressed the "golden showers" allegation in January 2017, publicly stating: "Does anyone really believe that story?
+Trump addressed the "golden showers" allegation in January 2017, stating: "Does anyone really believe that story?
 I'm also very much of a germaphobe, by the way."
 This contradicted an interview in 2015 when he stated: "'I'm not germaphobic,' he said, when asked if he would kiss babies and shake hands on the campaign trail."

-According to FBI Director James Comey, in several private conversations between him and Trump in early 2017, Trump denied the "golden showers" allegation and said he assumed he was always being recorded when in Russia.
-He also lied by repeatedly claiming that he did not stay overnight in Moscow even once at the time of the Miss Universe contest in 2013.
-That claim was contradicted by several types of sources, including flight records that document he stayed overnight in Moscow the full night before the pageant, then, during the night of the pageant, he left Moscow at 3:58 a.m.
+According to Comey, in several private conversations between him and Trump in early 2017, Trump denied the allegation, stating that he assumed he was always being recorded when in Russia.

-According to Comey, Trump's false denials about whether he had stayed overnight in Moscow, despite Comey not asking about it, exhibited behavior that "tends to reflect consciousness of guilt", but this conclusion is "not definitive", said Comey.

-Trump publicly disputed that he had issued such a denial to Comey: "He said I didn't stay there a night.
-Of course I stayed there. ...
-I stayed there a very short period of time but of course I stayed."